What matters to a kid

 As I learn about Chadwick’s life, work, and impact, I am considering my impact on people and the planet.
 What am I doing to build a compassionate community?
 What am I doing to support the next generation?
 What am I doing to create the culture I want to live in?

 I value such questions.
 They are precursors to a conversation about the life my family is leading, and the life we want.
-Sometimes, financial planning is sometimes called financial life planning, because it is the exploration of how to best use your resources to live a fulfilled life.
+Financial planning is sometimes called financial life planning, because it is the exploration of how to best use your resources to live a fulfilled life.
 How do you want to live your life?
 How can your finances support that life?

 Chadwick Boseman’s death is heart-wrenching.
 It is also an opportunity to reflect: